bedatadriven/activityinfo-syrianrefugeeresponse/README.md

 There are two key files that live on the ActivityInfo.org application
 server:

+  - domain.properties: provides the title of the domain and other configuration properties

   - Scaffolding.ftl: A FreeMarker template that is used as the basis for all FreeMarker-rendered pages (everything expect the main GWT app)